Jsparrow/jsparrow.github.io/docs/README.md

 ## Latest Release Notes

-We once again improved the user experience of our jSparrow Eclipse Plugin.
+From now on our 20 free rules and additionally our markers are available without any registration.
-Check out the release notes for [jSparrow 4.15.0](/eclipse/release-notes.html#_4-15-0).
+Check out the release notes for [jSparrow 4.16.0](/eclipse/release-notes.html#_4-16-0).

 ## How to reach us?